Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 pool_type | 1 | 1 - parimutuel event based, 2 - parimutuel time based, 3 - binary event based, 4 - binary time based.
 start_at | now() | Pool opening time (> now()) in epoch millis.
 If left blank, will be opened as soon as registered by the server. **As of now pools are opened as soon as this call is received by the server.** finish_at | null | Pool closing time (> open_at) in epoch millis.
-This will close the pool at a given time. **Warning**: this will automatically resolve th pool to **none**. stop_accepting_bets_at | null | Stop accepting bets at time (> now()) in epoch millis.
+This will close the pool at a given time. **Warning**: this will automatically resolve th pool to **none**. is_blocked | false | Is betting in pool now blocked. stop_accepting_bets_at | null | Stop accepting bets at time (> now()) in epoch millis.
 This parameter is optional.
 Include if you want to close the pool after a certain time. recreate_on_end | False | Boolean value describing if pool is to be recreated anew upon resolution.